 About

-Mary Maxwell is the author of five volumes of poetry, An Imaginary Hellas, Emporia, Cultural Tourism, Nine Over Sixes and Oral Lake, all published by LongNookBooks.
+Mary Maxwell is the author of six volumes of poetry, An Imaginary Hellas, Emporia, Cultural Tourism, Nine Over Sixes, Oral Lake and Word Suites, all published by LongNookBooks.
 Individual poems originally appeared in Agni, The Nation, The New Republic, Paris Review, Provincetown Arts, Salmagundi, Southern Review, Slate and Yale Review.
 A winner of the 1990 “Discovery”/The Nation Award, she has been the recipient of a residential fellowship from the Camargo Foundation in Cassis, France.
 She has also been a visiting artist at the American Academy in Rome.

-Most recently she completed a volume of nonfiction about the genesis and meaning of the movie, The Night of the Hunter, whose origins can be traced back to her childhood hometown of Clarksburg, West Virginia.
+She has completed a volume of nonfiction about the genesis and meaning of the movie, The Night of the Hunter, whose origins can be traced back to her childhood hometown of Clarksburg, West Virginia.
+Sections recently appeared in Raritan.

 Other Works